ebuchman/blog/content/posts/coins-history.md

 (brassage), some goes to the king (seigniorage), and some goes to whoever trades their metal for coin.
-People are therefore incentivized to bring their metal to the mint, for the king enforces that metal is worth more as coin, and a pound of silver by weight yields more than a pound of coins by account from the mint.
+People are therefore incentivized to bring their metal to the mint, for the king enforces that metal is worth more as coin, and a pound of silver by weight yields more than a pound of coins by account.
-The unit of weight has decoupled from the unit of account.
+The unit of weight had decoupled from the unit of account.

 Back to the Merovingians.
 Their minting had become quite fragmented, with hundreds of local mints and minimal standardization.
 Many of them were minting